Graduated Response Early Years

 Signed consent from parents/ carers must be obtained on the referral form and an up-to-date Surrey Support Plan must be submitted along with the EIF application form.
 You can find further details about the STEPS programme on the Freemantles Outreach website.

-CAMHS SPA is the single point of contact for referrals to Mindsight Surrey CAHMS services.
+CAMHS SPA is the single point of contact for referrals to Mindsight Surrey CAMHS services.
 The SPA triages requests for support for children and young people with emotional wellbeing and mental health difficulties, including those with complex or chronic needs, as well as requests for assessment and support for neuro-developmental assessments.
-These range from anxiety and depression, eating disorders, self-harm and possible developmental disorders (such as ASD or ADHD).
+These range from anxiety and depression, eating disorders, self-harm and possible developmental disorders, such as autism spectrum disorder (ASD) or attention deficit hyperactivity disorder (ADHD).

 How to refer